situmtech/situm-android-getting-started/README.md

 =======================

 This is a sample Android application built with the Situm SDK.
-With the sample app you will be able ablle to:
+With the sample app you will be able able to:
-  1. List all the buildings of your account and start the positioning for the selected building showing the first floor image of the building and the locations received.
+  1. List all the buildings of your account and start the positioning for a selected building, showing the image of the first floor of the building and the locations received.
-  2. Draw the buildings floor over the Google map view.
+  2. Draw the building's floor over the Google Maps view.

 # Table of contents
 #### [Introduction](#introduction)